frankvalentine/OneLife/README.md

 restrain: allows players to team up to overcome a lone opponent

 water: adds a water biome and procedurally generated streams

+birthcontrol: gives female players the ability to choose when to have a baby